skydownacai/JiacaiLiu.github.io/_pages/about.md

 Research Interests
 ======

 My research  primarily focuses on the Reinforcement Learning, including: 1.
 Theoretical analysis and algorithm design in RL.
 2. The application of RL in large scale real-world problems.
-I'm also interested in the combination of RL algorithms with CV and NLP algorithms. **For those who are interested in working with me, feel free to drop me an email.**
+I'm also interested in the combination of RL algorithms with large language models. **For those who are interested in working with me, feel free to drop me an email.**